Bachelor of Science in Recreation

 All concentrations in the Recreation degree are currently accepting new applicants.

 The recreation degree program, founded in 1947, has a core accredited by the Council on Accreditation of Park, Recreation, and Tourism Related Professions (COAPRT).
 The degree has maintained continuous accreditation since its first awarding of this status occurred in April 1987.
 The recreation degree accrediting body is overseen and accredited by the Council for Higher Education Accreditation (CHEA).
 The Council for Higher Education is sensitive and seeks to educate consumers when seeking a degree.
-They have posted on their web site links regarding degree mills.

 The Bachelor's degree in Recreation is a nationally accredited program comprised of a core set of classes and courses split generally between concentration courses and major electives.
 Graduates completing one of these concentrations are eligible to apply for national and state certification.
 While the general recreation degree is the most flexible in terms of choosing related electives, students may instead elect to complete a more specialized course of study in one of our two approved concentrations within the B.S.
 Recreation Degree.